billchau/authdemo/README.md

-This project targets to demo authentication and authorization
+This project targets to demo authentication and authorizatio

-Trying to create the project close to production level as possible

 ===================================================================